YWCA Northeast Kansas Supports Reproductive Justice for All

 For more than fifty years, YWCA USA has supported the reproductive freedom of all people to make fundamental decisions about whether and when to have children.
 We are striving to create a world in which all women—especially women of color—are free from racism and sexism, and can thrive.
 We refuse to sit on the sidelines during this historic moment.

-With the United States Supreme Court potentially poised to overturn the landmark Roe v.
-Wade decision, YWCA stands in support of reproductive freedom for all.
+On June 24, United States Supreme Court officially reversed the landmark Roe v.
+Wade decision, stripping people of the federal constitutional right to abortion.
+Make no mistake: YWCA stands in support of reproductive freedom for all.
 Click here to read YWCA USA’s amicus brief in the Supreme Court case Dobbs v.
 Jackson Women’s Health Organization.